Applications for 2025 will open November 2023. Send us an email for detailed information on this cohort.

 Once you have submitted your application, the Office of the Registrar and the Teacher Education department ensure that all your documents (transcripts, references, and résumé) have been received.
 If your application is considered "complete", it is forwarded to the Teacher Education Admissions committee for review.
 Interviews will then be made available by invitation.
 These will take place during the first two weeks of March.
 Admission decisions are usually made by mid-April.

-The Master of Education in Educational Leadership and Mentorship will be offered every two years beginning in July 2019.
+The Master of Education in Educational Leadership and Mentorship will be offered every two years in odd numbered years, beginning from 2019.
+The next cohort is set to begin 2025.

-Yes.
-You can complete the program while working full or part-time.
-The six courses are scheduled over two school years and include two 3-week summer institutes (July 2019 and July 2020).
+Yes, you can complete the program while working full or part-time.
+The six courses are scheduled over two school years and include two 3-week summer institutes.
 Courses offered during the school year will be scheduled around the work week and take place on evenings/weekends at the UFV Abbotsford campus or in school facilities in local school districts.

 The Master of Education in Educational Leadership and Mentorship is a part-time program designed specifically for working educators.
 It is a 30-credit program consisting of 6 courses spread over 22 months.